List of esports games

 Esports are video games which are played in professional competitions, usually fall into a few major genres.
-The majority of esports titles are fighting games, first-person shooters (FPS), real-time strategy (RTS), or multiplayer online battle arena games (MOBA), with the MOBA genre being the most popular in terms of participation and viewership.
+The majority of esports titles are fighting games, first-person shooters (FPS), real-time strategy (RTS), traditional sports, and multiplayer online battle arena games (MOBA), with the MOBA genre being the most popular in terms of participation and viewership.
 Players around the world will compete in trying to win the prize pool.
 The following is a selection of games which currently have or had a professional scene, sorted by genre and ordered roughly chronologically.

+Action game genres

 Fighting games

 Fighting games were among the earliest games to be in tournaments, with the founding of what would become the Evolution Championship Series in 1999.

 Competitions in the genre are generally individual competitions with both players providing input to the same machine.
 The genre originally focused on arcade play, but has gradually moved to console play as arcades have declined.
 The Street Fighter series, Mortal Kombat series, Marvel vs. Capcom series, Tekken series, Killer Instinct series and Super Smash Bros. series are amongst those fighting games played at a professional level.
 Important tournaments for the genre include the Evolution Championship Series and Capcom Cup, Tougeki – Super Battle Opera was a major tournament for several years.

 Fighting game enthusiasts generally prefer the moniker "competitive gaming", and often eschew the term "esports", citing cultural differences between the predominantly PC-gaming esports communities and the older arcade-gaming community.

 Members of the fighting game community are generally especially cognizant of their cc to the old arcade-era competitions, wishing to prioritize the preservation the spirit of those competitions over simple monetization of fighting competitions.